Thick brane in mimetic $f(T)$ gravity: Tensor perturbations and Localization

 In order to recover the four-dimensional gravity, the zero mode of graviton should be localized near the origin of the extra dimension.
 This requires that $\int dz \;\psi_0^2(z) < \infty$.
 We will investigate this issue in this section.

 As for the analytical formulations of the effective potential and the zero mode for some solutions are complicated, we just give that of $f(T)=T$, and for the other cases we only show their plots.
-For $A(y)=-n \ln (\cosh (k y))$ and $f(T)=T$, we have

 The normalization coefficient $N_0$ can be fixed by $\int^{+\infty}_{-\infty}\psi_0^2(z)dz=\int_{-\infty }^{+\infty } e^{-A(y)}\psi_0^2(y)dy=1$.
 In this case it can be calculated as $N_0=\frac{\sqrt{\pi } \Gamma (n)}{k \Gamma \left(n+\frac{1}{2}\right)}$ with $\Gamma(n)$ the Gamma function.
 As shown in Fig.~\ref{Upsi1} (the black lines), we can see that the effective potential is volcano-like and the corresponding zero mode has only one peak and it tends to zero at infinity.
 Besides, the four-dimensional gravity can be recovered.
 This is expected because when $f(T)=T$, $f(T)$ gravity is equivalent to GR and this result has been obtained in~\cite{Zhong:2017uhn}.